-No chargeable gain will be deemed to arise on compensation payments, whether in money or money's worth made under the "Cessation of Turf Cutting Compensation Scheme".
+No chargeable gain will arise on compensation payments, whether in money or money's worth, made under the "Cessation of Turf-Cutting Compensation Scheme".

-CGT is a self-assessment tax.
-In summary, the following is the due payment and compliance dates:
+CGT is a self-assessment tax and the return filing date is the same as for income tax.
+However, the payment dates differ as there are two payment dates:

-Payment Dates for Capital Gains Tax

-There are two payment dates as follows: